✦ Scandinavian-inspired design, curated for modern living

 How Loud Are These Small AC Units at Night?

 You’ll usually hear a gentle hum at night, around 45–55 decibels, though louder compressor bursts can occur.
+Some mini evaporative coolers may run quieter than window AC units, but they also provide less room-wide cooling.
 If you choose a sleep mode, you’ll reduce noise, and placing it farther away helps too.

 Do Any of These Models Require Window Installation?

-Not all do.
-You’ll often find portable models that sit inside your room, but window units need one.
+Yes.
+The window AC models require window installation.
+Portable evaporative coolers usually sit inside your room, while the wall-mounted mini unit may need a more specific wall setup.
 If you’re testing the theory that “small” means “plug-and-play,” you should verify each model’s setup first.

 What Room Sizes Can Each Unit Effectively Cool?